rvyav/csv_file_parser_without_library/README.md

 (You can always select the other CSV file if you want to...)

+## VIRTUAL ENVIRONMENT

+Go to the folder `env` by doing `cd env` then do `source bin/activate` to activate the virtual enviroment and please go back to root directory afterwards, by doing `cd ..`.

 ## DOCKER SETUP

 Please download `docker` desktop here: https://www.docker.com/products/docker-desktop/